|Columbia Green Technologies

 Ms. Keitges graduated from Oregon State University earning a B.A. in Philosophy.
 Her personal interests include: riding horses, traveling and meeting new people.
 She has an affinity toward kids and animals and sits on the Oregon Zoo Wild Life Board.
 Her true passion is helping others within her community.

-Vanessa Keitges is President and CEO of Columbia Green Technologies, whose core technologies in green roofs are based on sustainable functions that help manage the quality and quantity of storm water, energy use, as well as air and water pollution.
-Vanessa purchased the company along with local investors in 2009 and Columbia Green is currently experiencing significant growth under her leadership.
+Vanessa Keitges is President and CEO of Columbia Green Technologies, whose innovative green roofs help manage the quality and quantity of storm water, energy use, and air and water pollution.
+Vanessa has had a dynamic career in the public and private sector.
+She has served in numerous executive positions in business development, marketing and sales, where she has managed rapid growth; both domestically and internationally.
+Vanessa purchased Columbia Green, along with local investors, in 2009 and the company is currently experiencing significant growth under her leadership.

 Greg Love joined Columbia Green in 2010 to assist in the rapid growth and expansion of the firm.
 As COO, he is responsible for scaling the sales channels, operations, finance and marketing along with assisting the rest the CG team.